jsbok/BICprototype/README.md

 ### Simulation

     cd install
-    ./bin/DRsim
+    ./bin/DRsim [geant4-macro]
 This will launch interactive console and visualizatino window if enabled.
+You can manually control geant4 with the console or use predefined geant4 macro like 'run_ele.mac'.

 #### Visualization
-You can use below Geant4 commands to control visualization.
+You can use below Geant4 commands in the console to control visualization.
 \
 `/vis/viewer/zoom N` N times magnification.
 (N can be less than 1)\
 `/vis/viewer/set/targetPoint X Y Z unit` set center coordinate of rotation and zoom. (unit: m, mm, ...)\